wdumez/stalk-bot/README.md

 TODO explain MainController and decision making

 Finally, the `MovementController` node processes the top-level commands and publishes the corresponding message.
 For example, if the robot has to move forward then the linear velocity will have a positive x value.
 If it has to rotate then the angular velocity will have positive or negative z value.
 These values are combined into a `Twist` message (which is built-in to ROS) and are then published to the built-in `cmd_vel` topic, which will handle driving the motors.
 The speed of moving and rotating can be set separately in the `MovementController` node through class variables.
+The velocity values are updated every time a message is sent to the `move_command` topic, but they are only published to `cmd_vel` at a fixed interval which can be adjusted using a class variable.

 ## Authors